What is the voice of the customer?

-Voice of the customer, or VoC, describes a process where your company seeks customer feedback about their experiences with your products and services, then transforms that feedback into actionable insights.
+Voice of the customer, or VoC, is a process where your company seeks customer feedback about their experiences with your products and services, then turns that feedback into usable insights.

 When asking, “what is the VoC?”, the answer is largely about comprehensive research.
 In other words, VoC research is intended to capture what customers really think about your brand—and help you close the gap between customer expectations and their actual experiences.